Becoming a Member of ISEAI

 - Seek to provide a portion of services to patients who cannot afford to pay a provider’s usual fees.

-Clinicians and/or researchers who have shown some evidence of continuing, active involvement or expertise in environmentally acquired illness, or in allied fields such as indoor environmental professionals or environmental toxicologists shall be eligible to apply for Full Membership of the Society.
+Clinicians, researchers, or those in allied fields who have shown some evidence of continuing, active involvement or expertise in environmentally acquired illness, shall be eligible to apply for Full Membership of the Society.